Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Further comments

-On the other hand, for many optimal control problems, it is not more difficult to verify the finite codimensionality condition than the existence of a nonempty relative interior.
-Indeed, even for the special case (\ref{5.1}), in order to prove the closeness of $\Im(f'(\overline{u}))$ in $X$, one sometimes has to prove the stronger sufficient conditions that $f'(\overline{u})$ is surjective or $\Im(f'(\overline{u}))$ is finite codimensional, rather than the closedness of $\Im(f'(\overline{u}))$ or the estimate (\ref{2p6}) directly.
-Let us present an illustrative example below.
+Though the condition of nonempty relative interior for $\mathcal{Z}(\bar{u})$ is in general weaker than the finite codimensionality condition, it is difficult to verify directly the existence of a nonempty relative interior for $\mathcal{Z}(\bar{u})$.
+Even in the special case (\ref{5.1}), proving the closeness of $\Im(f'(\bar{u}))$ in $X$ sometimes requires stronger sufficient conditions, such as the surjectivity of $f'(\bar{u})$ or the finite codimensionality of $\Im(f'(\bar{u}))$.
+This is because it is often challenging to characterize precisely $ \big(\overline{\Im(f'(\bar{u}))}\big)'$ or $\big({\overline{\Im(f'(\bar{u}))}}^{\prime}\big)^\bot$, which makes the conclusions in Proposition \ref{prop21} (i.e. (\ref{2p6+}) and (\ref{2p6})) difficult to apply in practice.
+We will provide an illustrative example below for further explanation.

 \ss